DataCanvasIO/YLearn/docs/en_US/source/sub/est_model/forest_based/grf.rst

         :param list of str, optional outcome: Names of the outcomes.
         :param list of str, optional treatment: Names of the treatments.
         :param list of str, optional, default=None covariate: Names of the covariate vectors.
-        :param list of str, optional, default=None adjustment: Names of the covariate vectors.
-Note that we may only need the covariate set, which usually is a subset of the adjustment set.
+        :param list of str, optional, default=None adjustment: This will be the same as the covariate.
-        :param int or list, optional, default=None treat: If there is only one discrete treatment, then treat indicates the treatment group.
-If there are multiple treatment groups, then treat should be a list of str with length equal to the number of treatments.
-            For example, when there are multiple discrete treatments,

-                array(['run', 'read'])

-            means the treat value of the first treatment is taken as 'run' and that of the second treatment is taken as 'read'.
-        :param int or list, optional, default=None control: See treat.
+        :param ndarray, optional, default=None sample_weight: Weight of each sample of the training set.

-        :returns: Fitted CausalTree
+        :returns: Fitted GRForest
-        :rtype: instance of CausalTree
+        :rtype: instance of GRForest

-    .. py:method:: estimate(data=None, quantity=None)
+    .. py:method:: estimate(data=None)

         Estimate the causal effect of the treatment on the outcome in data.

         :param pandas.DataFrame, optional, default=None data: If None, data will be set as the training data.
-        :param str, optional, default=None quantity: Option for returned estimation result.
-The possible values of quantity include:

-                1. *'CATE'* : the estimator will evaluate the CATE;

-                2. *'ATE'* : the estimator will evaluate the ATE;

-                3. *None* : the estimator will evaluate the ITE or CITE.

-        :returns: The estimated causal effect with the type of the quantity.
+        :returns: The estimated causal effect.
         :rtype: ndarray or float, optional

-    .. py:method:: plot_causal_tree(feature_names=None, max_depth=None, class_names=None, label='all', filled=False, node_ids=False, proportion=False, rounded=False, precision=3, ax=None, fontsize=None)

-        Plot a policy tree.
-        The sample counts that are shown are weighted with any sample_weights that might be present.
-        The visualization is fit automatically to the size of the axis.
-        Use the ``figsize`` or ``dpi`` arguments of ``plt.figure``  to control the size of the rendering.

-        :returns: List containing the artists for the annotation boxes making up the tree.
-        :rtype: annotations : list of artists

-    .. py:method:: decision_path(*, data=None, wv=None)
+    .. .. py:method:: decision_path(*, data=None, wv=None)

+    ..
 Return the decision path.

-        :param numpy.ndarray, default=None wv: The input samples as an ndarray.
-If None, then the DataFrame data will be used as the input samples.
+    ..     :param numpy.ndarray, default=None wv: The input samples as an ndarray.
+If None, then the DataFrame data
+    ..         will be used as the input samples.
-        :param pandas.DataFrame, default=None data: The input samples.
-The data must contains columns of the covariates used for training the model.
-If None, the training data will be passed as input samples.
+    ..     :param pandas.DataFrame, default=None data: The input samples.
+The data must contains columns of the covariates
+    ..         used for training the model.
+If None, the training data will be
+    ..         passed as input samples.

-        :returns: Return a node indicator CSR matrix where non zero elements indicates that the samples goes through the nodes.
+    ..     :returns: Return a node indicator CSR matrix where non zero elements
+    ..         indicates that the samples goes through the nodes.
-        :rtype: indicator : sparse matrix of shape (n_samples, n_nodes)
+    ..     :rtype: indicator : sparse matrix of shape (n_samples, n_nodes)

-    .. py:method:: apply(*, data=None, wv=None)
+    .. py:method:: apply(*, v)

-        Return the index of the leaf that each sample is predicted as.
+        Apply trees in the forest to X, return leaf indices.

-        :param numpy.ndarray, default=None wv: The input samples as an ndarray.
-If None, then the DataFrame data will be used as the input samples.
+        :param numpy.ndarray, v: The input samples.
+Internally, its dtype will be converted to ``dtype=np.float32``.
-        :param pandas.DataFrame, default=None data: The input samples.
-The data must contains columns of the covariates used for training the model.
-If None, the training data will be passed as input samples.

-        :returns: For each datapoint v_i in v, return the index of the leaf v_i ends up in.
-Leaves are numbered within ``[0; self.tree_.node_count)``, possibly with gaps in the numbering.
+        :returns: For each datapoint v_i in v and for each tree in the forest, return the index of the leaf v ends up in.
         :rtype: v_leaves : array-like of shape (n_samples, )

     .. py:property:: feature_importance